Scriptception/dotfiles/NeoVim/README.md

 ## Coding workflow

 - Show symbols (i.e. functions) with `space-s-s`, or bring up the (aerial) symbols sidebar with `space-c-s`
+  - TIP: This also works for headings in markdown files!
-  - This uses Telescope's symbols plugin
+  - This uses Telescope's symbols plugin and/or Aerial Symbol Plugin from LazyExtras
 - TODO: Refactoring, change all instances of variable name

 ## Terminal